mdeous/WaikUp/README.md

 WaikUp is an application to share links found around the Web with a group of people.
 It is written in Python using the Flask framework.

-Additionally to the traditionnal web interface, WaikUp provides a RESTful API to allow interacting with the application programatically.
+Additionally to the web interface, WaikUp provides a RESTful API to allow interacting with the application programatically.

 ## Screenshots